surma/surma.dev/content/things/c-to-webassembly.md

 This will produce the same output as before, but with fewer commands which makes it easier to understand and modify.

 ## Optimizing

-> **Note**: We’ll be looking at raw WebAssembly here.
-If you are struggling with that, that is ok. **You can skip to the _“Calling into the standard library”_ section.** But if you are interested, I wrote an introduction to [Raw Webassembly][raw webassembly] and WAT previously!

 Let’s take a look at the WAT of our WebAssembly module by running `wasm2wat`: